Wellness Center

 • Teacher/Student Ratio

-• Each classroom will be staffed by a licensed Master’s level professional with evidence of competency in areas which include but are not limited to:
+• Each classroom will be staffed by Behavior Interventionists who have extensive training in evidence practices in areas which include but are not limited to:

 • Knowledge of child and/or adolescent development